-Discovering you have a leaking roof is particularly dispiriting.
+No homeowner wants to discover that they have a leaking roof.
 Thankfully, many original Victorian roofs have stood the test of time, largely due to the use of high quality materials.
-But with older properties, it is important to keep an eye open for potential problems and deal with them before disaster strikes.
+With older properties, however, it is important to makes regular checks for potential problems and deal with them before disaster strikes.

 Originally roofs were not insulated, but as they account for at least a quarter of the total heat loss in a typical home, it is important to check insulation levels.
 Quilted loft insulation should be at least 27cm deep laid over the ceiling joists.

 If you find damp brown patches on your bedroom walls or ceilings, you first need to trace the source.
 This isn’t always obvious because water can run along ceilings for quite a distance.
 One useful test is to look in the loft with the light off to try and spot any large gaps.

 - The most common cause of roof leaks is at junctions, such as flashings and valleys.
 Cement mortar fillets are notoriously prone to cracking and should be replaced with leadwork.
 Loose flashings can be refixed but where they are split or badly corroded they will need to be replaced.

 - In terraced houses, junctions between neighbouring roofs can be a weak point requiring localised stripping and the insertion of strips of lead ‘soakers’ underneath.

 - A more obvious cause of leaks is where a few slates or tiles have slipped or are missing.
 Replacement tiles can be slotted in quite easily, and slates secured with new corrosion-proof fixings.
 If just one or two slates are loose, they can be refixed using metal clips, known as ‘tingles’.
 If there is more than about five then the roof probably needs to be stripped and re-covered.

 - Where heavy ridge tiles on the top of the roof have come loose or are missing, these need to be professionally replaced or secured by re-bedding in mortar.